Frequently Asked Questions

-When will the application for SAAST 2013 be available?
+When will the SAAST application be available?
 Is there a deadline?

-The SAAST 2013 application will be available on our website in January 2013.
-Visit the Application page to sign up for an email reminder when the application is available online.
-The priority deadline is March 15, 2013.
+The SAAST application will be available on our website in mid-January.
+Please send us an email to request to be notified when the application becomes available online.
+The priority deadline is mid-March..
 We continue to accept applications after the priority deadline on a rolling basis, space-as-available.

 How does the waitlist and rolling admissions process work?